Skip to main content

 website: "https://lisi.blog",

-article: "Article ID", // Associated with a specific article
+article: article: "Article ID", // Associated with a specific article

-approved: false // Pending approval
+approved: approved: false // pending review

 }